GiladLev/auction-store/README.md

 # Auction store

-First project that combines work with Front and Kand in a complete way.
+First project that combines work with Front and back in a complete way.
 A website for managing tenders that allows you to open a unique and secure account.
 Authorization management using JWT.
 On the server side, there is a REST server that allows information in the HTTP port.